Kelly Happe is associate professor in the Department of Communication Studies and the Institute for Women's Studies.

-While a faculty member at NIU and UGA, she has been awarded several institutional grants to support her research on the public and scientific discourse of genetics.
-Her scholarship has appeared in The Quarterly Journal of Speech, Rhetoric and Public Affairs, Patterns of Prejudice, New Genetics and Society, Journal of Medical Humanities, MediaTropes, Philosophy and Rhetoric, and other venues.
-Her book, The Material Gene: Gender, Race, and Heredity After the Human Genome Project was published by NYU Press as part of its "Biopolitics" series and is winner of the 2014 Diamond Anniversary Book Award from the National Communication Association.
-Dr. Happe is also the recipient of the 2014 Golden Anniversary Monograph Award for her essay "The Body of Race: Toward a Rhetorical Theory of Racial Ideology."
-She is co-editor of the book Bioctizenship: On Bodies, Belonging, and the Politics of Life, forthcoming from NYU Press.
+Dr. Happe is a rhetorical theorist and critic working at the intersection of Marxism, feminism, science studies, and biopolitics.
+Her scholarship has appeared in The Quarterly Journal of Speech, New Genetics and Society, MediaTropes, Philosophy and Rhetoric, and other venues.
+Her book, The Material Gene: Gender, Race, and Heredity After the Human Genome Project was published by NYU Press and is winner of the 2014 Diamond Anniversary Book Award from the National Communication Association.
+Dr. Happe is also the recipient of the 2014 Golden Anniversary Monograph Award for her essay "The Body of Race: Toward a Rhetorical Theory of Racial Ideology,” also from the National Communication Association.
+She is co-editor of the 2018 book Biocitizenship: On Bodies, Belonging, and the Politics of Life.